resoursea/api/README.md

 - The root of the Resource tree isn't attached to any field, so you can pass 2 optional parameters when creating the router: the field identifier and the field tag.

-This way the ordinary Go *structs* are mapped as resources that together forms the service to be offered by the server.
+### More Info

 * Initial state of Resources are optional, if not defined a new empty instance will be injected.

 * The constructor method `Init` is optional, if not declared the initial state, or a new empty instance will be injected.

-* Remember that the first argument of a Go *struct* method is the *struct* itself, it means that for mapped methods (like `GET`, `POST`...) the instance of the resource will be always injected as the first argument.
+* The first argument of a Go *struct* method is the *struct* itself, it means that for mapped methods the instance of the Resource will be always injected as the first argument.

 * One of the constraints for a REST services is to don't keep states in the server component, it means that the Resources shouldn't keep states over the connection.
-For this rason every request will receive a new initial state of every dependency will be create, constructed and injected.
+For this rason, every request will receive a new constructed Resource of each dependency.

-* Constructors can have dependencies, but *you can't design a circular dependency*.
-The tool ensures that the dependency will be constructed before the injection itself occurs.
+* Constructors can have dependencies, but **you can't design a circular dependency**.
+The tool ensures that the dependency will be constructed before the injection occurs.

-* Obs: Just the constructor should change the state Resource itself and other constructors should not change that state.
-If you change the state of some dependency that is not the method owner, when it receives pointer Dependency value, it could cause inconsistency.
+* Obs: If you change the state of some dependency somewhere that isn't it's method constructor, when it receives pointer Dependency value for instance, it could cause inconsistency.

 ## The Resource Tree

 Resources is declared using ordinary Go *structs* and *slices* of *struts*.

 When declaring the service you create a tree of *structs* that will be mapped in routes.

-The Resource name will be the name of the field that receives the Resource and it is used as its URI address.
-If you declare a list of Resources `type Resources []Resource` and put it in the Resource tree, the service will behave like the imagined: Requests for the route `/resources` will be answer by the `Resources` type, and requests for the route `/resources/:ID` will be answer by the `Resource` struct, and the ID will be cautch and injected as the dependency `*api.ID` whenever `Resource` requests for it.
+If you declare a list of Resources `type Gophers []Gopher` this behaves will be:

+- Requests for the route `/gophers` will be answered by the `Gophers` type.

+- Requests for the route `/gophers/:ID` will be answered by the `Gopher` type.

+- Methods in `Gopher` could request for `*api.ID`.
+This dependency keeps the requested ID for this Resource present in the URI.

 ### ID